Founder: Greg Huston

 He previously worked with McDonald’s Corporation in multiple operations roles and has a long entrepreneurial history.

 In addition to his extensive charity work with groups like DuPage PADS, Habitat for Humanity and OrphaNetwork, Scott is a certified Crucial Conversations & Crucial Accountability trainer.
-He and his wife, Lisa, like in Lombard, IL with their 3 children.
+He and his wife, Lisa, live in Lombard, IL with their 3 children.
 Scott completed his initial weekend in 2013.

 Chris joined our board in 2008.
 He is a trial lawyer and runs his own law firm in Chicago, IL.
 Chris received his juris doctorate degree from the John Marshall Law School in Chicago.
 He also received a bachelor’s in Economics from the University of Wisconsin-Madison.